MaxLap/activerecord_follow_assoc/README.md

 **No support for recursive has_one**

 The SQL to do this while isolating the different layers of conditions is a mess and I worry about the resulting performance.
 So for now, this will raise an exception.
+You can use the ignore_limit: true option to treat the has_one as a has_many.

 **MySQL doesn't support sub-limit**